CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

     last one executed directly as `root`).

-Already within the `dataman` user's shell, explicitly set the current *umask* mode to a standard and relatively safe value (just in case...):
+Already within the `dataman` user's shell, explicitly set the current *umask* mode to a relatively safe, yet convenient, standard value (just in case):

 ```bash
 umask 0022